usf-portal/his4936-dh1-project-template/docs/biblio_and_credits.md

 WikiLeaks.
 “Hillary Clinton Email Archive.”
 WikiLeaks.
 February 2, 2018. https://wikileaks.org/clinton-emails/.

 WikiLeaks.
-“Hil.”
+“What is WikiLeaks?.”
 WikiLeaks.
-February 2, 2018. https://wikileaks.org/clinton-emails/.
+November 3, 2015. https://wikileaks.org/clinton-emails/.

+Currier, Cora and Micah Lee.
+“In Leaked Chats, WikiLeaks Discusses Preference for GOP Over Clinton, Russia, Trolling, and Feminists They Don’t Like.”
+The Intercept (italicize).
+February 14, 2018.
 * List your bibliography items here, whether historical and/or digital in nature, here.
 * It should be in [Chicago Manual of Style](chicagomanualofstyle.org)
 * Remember to *italicize* and **bold** as appropriate.